QuixThe2nd/TorrentTX/README.md

 Once heirarchy is figured out, we can then start building additional "modules", like attaching comments, and additional files.
 This can allow for smart contracts.

 At the time of writing, I have created the mechanism for creating wallets, creating transactions, and broadcasting transactions.
 To finish the proof of concept, I need the other side.
 Discovering and validating new transactions need to be written.

+Sidenote:
+To create inflation/deflation, we can create a difficulty charge for transactions.
+Basically, force them to find a hash with x leading 0s.
+We can say, if ur hash has more leading 0s than the average of the last 5 transactions in the branch, you gain tokens, and if its lower, you pay a fee.